apecloud/kubeblocks/docs/user_docs/cli/kbcli_infra_create.md

   -p, --password string            Specify the password for the account to execute sudo. [option]
       --private-key string         The PrimaryKey for ssh to the remote machine. [option] --private-key-path string    Specify the file PrimaryKeyPath of ssh to the remote machine. default ~/.ssh/id_rsa.
+      --sandbox-image string       Specified sandbox-image will not be used by the cri. [option] (default "k8s.gcr.io/pause:3.8")
   -t, --timeout int                Specify the ssh timeout.[option] (default 30) -u, --user string                Specify the account to access the remote server. [require]
       --version string             Specify install kubernetes version. default version is v1.26.5 (default "v1.26.5")